 Parents are invited to volunteer their time, attend school events, or share in the decision-making process.
-Ms. Toby Spainhower and the staff at Moreno High maintain an open door policy for parents to visit and discuss any concerns they may have about their child.
+The staff at Moreno High maintain an open door policy for parents to visit and discuss any concerns they may have about their child.
 Parents are encouraged to attend informational parent meetings held each semester.
 Moreno High parent representation on the School Site Council and WASC Committee provide opportunities for parents to have input on high school programs and financial planning.
-Parents seeking more information about becoming an active member in the school community may contact Joseph Wianecki.
+Parents seeking more information about becoming an active member in the school community may contact Ms. Loren Newman, Lead Teacher at Moreno HS.

 School-to-home communication takes place through direct contact among parents, the school's lead teacher, and certificated teachers.
 Telephone calls to the home, e-mail, and written correspondence are utilized based upon the nature of the conversation.
 Flyers are sent home with students for schoolwide announcements concerning school activities, reminders, and special events.
-Parents provide input to Moreno High School with the School Site Council and through quarterly parent meetings regarding programs provided at Moreno High School
+Parents provide input to Moreno High School through regular meetings wth teachers, including the Lead Teacher.